influxdata/docs-v2/content/influxdb/v2.5/query-data/influxql/explore-data/order-by.md

-The query uses the InfluxQL [MEAN() function](/influxdb/v2.5/query-data/influxql/view-functions/aggregates/#mean) and a time interval in the [GROUP BY clause](/influxdb/v2.5/query-data/influxql/explore-data/group-by/) to calculate the average `water_level` for each 12-minute interval in the query's time range.
+The query uses the InfluxQL [MEAN() function](/influxdb/v2.5/query-data/influxql/view-functions/aggregates/#mean) and a time interval in the [GROUP BY clause](/influxdb/v2.5/query-data/influxql/explore-data/group-by/) to calculate the average `water_level` for each 12-minute interval in the queried time range.
 [`ORDER BY time DESC`](/influxdb/v2.5/query-data/influxql/explore-data/order-by/#order-by-time-desc) returns the most recent 12-minute time intervals first.